Contents

 The database schema is real and the invariants live inside it, but the migration story is built for a throwaway lab, not a system of record.

 make db-migrate resets by dropping the schema and rebuilding it.
 The SQL drops every table and stored routine up front, so re-running it starts clean.
-That is the right move for a database you can recreate at will, and the worst possible move for one holding real balances — a single migration would erase the ledger.
+That is the right move for a database you can recreate at will, and the worst possible move for one holding real balances: a single migration would erase the ledger.

-A production custodian needs versioned, forward-only migrations that never destroy committed history. economy-lab doesn't ship that, because the question it asks — can the engine enforce the invariants natively — doesn't depend on it.
+A production custodian needs versioned, forward-only migrations that never destroy committed history. economy-lab doesn’t ship that, because the question it asks (can the engine enforce the invariants natively) doesn’t depend on it.

-Concurrency at lab scale, not at scale
+Concurrency at lab scale

 economy-lab takes concurrency seriously where it touches correctness.
-A linearizability harness oversubscribes concurrent spends and checks every committed interleaving replays serially to identical balances, and the per-account row locks keep two operations from racing on a balance.
+A linearizability harness oversubscribes concurrent spends and checks that every committed interleaving replays serially to identical balances, and the per-account row locks keep two operations from racing on a balance.

 Fixed rates, no live FX